 Although many people mix the two creatures up and many draws one of them when they mean to draw another, there are many profound differences between a unicorn and Pegasus, starting with the fact that a unicorn is unable to fly, while Pegasus has wings and is made to fly.

 In this article, we will discuss each of these two creatures in detail, so that you can understand where each one came from and why the differences between them matter.

 We can start with the fact that unicorns are a species of animal, while the name Pegasus refers to one specific creature, who was a key character in Greek Mythology.

 The unicorn is a legendary creature that largely resembles either a horse or a goat, except for the large spiraling, pointed horn protruding from its forehead.

 The unicorn has been described since ancient times, including the ancient Greeks, where unicorns were mentioned in text about natural history.

 There is even a description of a unicorn-like creature in the Bible, with the re’em.
 Many translations of the Bible have chosen to translate re’em as “unicorn” as a form of European folklore.

-It was European folklore, in fact, that depicted the unicorn as a whie horse or white goat, with a long horn, cloven hooves, and sometimes, a goat’s beard.
+It was European folklore that depicted the unicorn as a white horse or white goat, with a longhorn, cloven hooves, and sometimes, a goat’s beard.